dojo/docs/dojox/mvc.rst

 Deprecated APIs
 ---------------

-:ref:`dojox/mvc/StatefulModel <dojox/mvc/StatefulModel>` has been deprecated.

-* :ref:`dojox/mvc/StatefulModel <dojox/mvc/StatefulModel>` had several different features:
+:ref:`dojox/mvc/StatefulModel <dojox/mvc/StatefulModel>` has been deprecated. :ref:`dojox/mvc/StatefulModel <dojox/mvc/StatefulModel>` had several different features, such as:

   * Support for array (Notifying removals/additions of elements to watchers)
   * Conversion of :ref:`dojox/mvc/StatefulModel <dojox/mvc/StatefulModel>` from/to plain objects/values
   * Bridge to Dojo Object Store

-* Though some applications use all of these features, many applications do not.
+Though some applications use all of these features, many applications do not.
+For example:

-  * As 1.8 dojox/mvc supports binding any stateful attribute, :ref:`dojox/mvc/StatefulModel <dojox/mvc/StatefulModel>`'s unique approach of converting non-object value to :ref:`dojox/mvc/StatefulModel <dojox/mvc/StatefulModel>` (with "value" attribute) is no longer needed.
-Regular dojo/Stateful can be used as data model, in many cases.
+  * As 1.8 ``dojox/mvc`` supports binding any stateful attribute, :ref:`dojox/mvc/StatefulModel <dojox/mvc/StatefulModel>`'s unique approach of converting non-object value to :ref:`dojox/mvc/StatefulModel <dojox/mvc/StatefulModel>` (with "value" attribute) is no longer needed.
+Regular :ref:`dojo/Stateful <dojo/Stateful>` can be used as data model, in many cases.
   * Some applications do not use array in data model at all.
   * Some applications use arrays in data model in a static manner (No notification is needed for removals/additions of elements for such kind of applications).
   * Some applications would implement getters/setters in its data models to work with more complex data (e.g. XML from REST call, whose request for data item tends to be served by XPath).

-* To be able to support these different needs :ref:`dojox/mvc/StatefulModel <dojox/mvc/StatefulModel>` is being separated into to classes that support each item:
+To be able to support these different needs :ref:`dojox/mvc/StatefulModel <dojox/mvc/StatefulModel>` is being separated into to classes that support each item:

   * :ref:`dojox/mvc/StatefulArray <dojox/mvc/StatefulArray>` works as a successor of ``add()``/``remove()`` functions as well as their notification system.
   * :ref:`dojox/mvc/getStateful <dojox/mvc/getStateful>` works as a successor of ``newStatefulModel()`` in ``dojox/mvc``.